mpdairy/posh/README.md

 In some cases you might want to do a little querying to get some extra information.
 For example, suppose we have a bookshelf component that prints out the names of all its books in alphabetical order.
-We'd want to listen for any changes to the bookshelf itself (like its own name) and we want to know when the title of any of the books changes so we can re-sort the shelf.
-Here's an inefficient example:
+You'd want to listen for any changes to the bookshelf itself (like its own name) and you want to know when the title of any of the books changes so you can re-sort the shelf.
+Here's a less efficient example:

 ```clj
 (defn bookshelf [bookshelf-id]